 Antonia Quintella de Azambuja

-Antonia is an international associate in the Washington, DC office.
+Antonia is an associate in the Madrid.
 She specializes in international commercial arbitration and has significant experience representing multinational corporations in cross-border disputes ranging across various industries, including construction, oil & gas, finance, transportation, entertainment, and food & beverages.
 Antonia has acted in proceedings under a number of arbitration rules, including ICC, AAA-ICDR, and CAM-CCBC.

 Antonia holds an LL.M.
 (Hons.) from Columbia Law School, where her focus was on international commercial and investment arbitration.
-During her time at Columbia, she was a research assistant to Professors George A. Bermann and Kabir Duggal and held positions in the Columbia International Arbitration Association, and the Columbia Law School Brazilian Association.
-She also holds an LL.B. from Fundação Getulio Vargas Rio de Janeiro Law School and is concluding her LL.M. in Commercial Law at the University of Sao Paulo.
+During her time at Columbia, she held positions in the Columbia International Arbitration Association, and the Columbia Law School Brazilian Association.

 Back to all Lawyers